 Germany is taking in more refugees than anyone else in Europe right now, with the annual number of those applying for asylum in the country soon expected to hit 800,000.
-There has been some ugliness from far-right groups in response to the influx, but an encouraging number of Germany citizens are also taking it upon themselves to make new arrivals feel welcome.
-This has included the football club Borussia Dortmund inviting refugees to games and displaying banners expressing solidarity with their struggle, people bringing so many donations for refugees to Munich station that the police had to ask them to stop and an Airbnb-style website launched by a young couple in January 2015 that matches refugees with hosts willing to give them a free room for at least three months.
+There has been some ugliness from far-right groups in response to the influx, but an encouraging number of German citizens and groups are taking it upon themselves to make new arrivals feel welcome.
+Among them are the young couple behind an Airbnb-style website launched in January 2015 that matches refugees with hosts willing to give them a free room for at least three months.

 VICE: Why did you feel compelled to start the site?